CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Abstract

 \section{Abstract}

-Blockchain performance has historically faced challenges posed by the throughput limitations of consensus algorithms.
-Recent breakthroughs in research have successfully alleviated these constraints by introducing a modular architecture that decouples consensus from execution.
-The move toward independent optimization of the consensus layer has shifted attention to the execution layer.

-While concurrent transaction execution is a promising solution for increasing throughput, practical challenges persist.
-Its effectiveness varies based on the workloads, and the associated increased hardware requirements raise concerns about undesirable centralization.
-This increased requirement results in full nodes and stragglers synchronizing from signed checkpoints, decreasing the trustless nature of blockchain systems.
+Parallel smart contract execution engines are a promising solution for scaling blockchain throughput.
+However, the actual speed-up is constrained by the characteristics of the underlying workload.
+Furthermore, rising hardware demands for validators and full nodes introduce practical barriers to participation, thereby increasing the risk of centralization.
+This is especially staggering, given that already more than 25\% of Ethereum nodes are unable to keep up at much lower hardware requirements.
+As a result, struggling full nodes and validators often catch up by synchronizing from signed checkpoints, weakening the underlying trust assumptions.

-In response to these challenges, this paper introduces \sys, a system designed to extract execution hints for the acceleration of straggling and full nodes.
-Notably, \sys achieves this without compromising the security of the system or introducing overhead on the critical path of consensus.
-Evaluation results demonstrate a notable speedup of up to 30\%, effectively addressing the gap between theoretical research and practical deployment.
-The quantification of this speedup is achieved through realistic blockchain benchmarks derived from a comprehensive analysis of Ethereum and Solana workloads, constituting an independent contribution.
+In response to these challenges, this paper introduces \sys, a system designed to extract execution hints to accelerate struggling full nodes and validators.
+Notably, \sys achieves this without weakening the trust assumptions and without introducing overhead on the critical path of consensus.
+Our evaluation results demonstrate that stragglers can execute blocks over 300\% faster, effectively addressing the gap between theoretical research and practical deployment.
+We evaluate this with the help of realistic blockchain benchmarks derived from a comprehensive analysis of real-world workloads, constituting an independent contribution.